mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 The MNE Matlab toolbox is now covered in a separate chapter.
 Change bars are employed to indicate changes in the chapters that existed in the previous version of the manual.
-Note that Chapter 10 describing the Matlab toolbox is totally new and change bars have not been used there.
-Furthermore, Appendix B now contains all the information specific to the Martinos Center.
+Note that :ref:`ch_matlab` describing the Matlab toolbox is totally new and change bars have not been used there.
+Furthermore, :ref:`BGBDEIGC` now contains all the information specific to the Martinos Center.

 mne_browse_raw